Quick. Name every blue food you can think of. No. Otter Pops don’t count.

-One great way to sweeten your berries is to sprinkle a little bit of sugar on them before freezing them.
+- One great way to sweeten your berries is to sprinkle a little bit of sugar on them before freezing them.
 This adds some additional sugary goodness to your berries and is great for putting in grits or oatmeal.

-When pulling them out of the freezer, allow for about an hour of defrosting time.
+- When pulling them out of the freezer, allow for about an hour of defrosting time.
 When defrosting, place them in a bowl so you can catch the juices.
 Don’t throw away the juice!
 It is a great addition to pancake syrup.
 Or snow cones!

-Make sure your blueberries are completely defrosted before putting them to use.
+- Make sure your blueberries are completely defrosted before putting them to use.

-Uses for frozen berries
+Uses for Frozen Berries

 Taking these in your daily smoothies not only adds sweetness to your drink but keeps you in optimal shape.
-Plus they make every smoothie they’re in turn purple — no matter how much kale you have in there.
+Plus, they make every smoothie they’re in turn purple — no matter how much kale you have in there.